adoxa/ansicon/readme.txt

     The variable is updated whenever a program reads it directly (i.e. as an individual request, not as part of the entire environment block).
 For example, 'set an' will not update it, but 'echo %ansicon%' will.
-Also created is ANSICON_VER, which contains the version without the point (1.50 becomes "150").
-This variable does not exist as part of the environment block ('set an' will not show it).
+Also created are ANSICON_VER, which contains the version without the point (1.50 becomes "150"), and CLICOLOR (see http://bixense.com/clicolors/), which contains "1".
+These variables do not exist as part of the environment block (e.g. 'set an' will not show ANSICON_VER).

     If installed, GUI programs will not be hooked.
 Either start the program directly with 'ansicon', or add it to the ANSICON_GUI variable (see